rabeshi/eaamo-website/content/accepted/_index.md

 Using a Bayesian multi-level microsimulation model to target inequalities in energy access: A case study of Coimbatore
 *André Neto-Bradley, Ruchi Choudhary and Peter Challenor*

+Using Algorithms in Public Sector: Notes from Rural Road Planning in India
+*Harsh Nisar, Deepak Gupta, Pankaj Kumar, M. Srinivasa Rao, A. V. Rajesh and Alka Upadhyaya*

 Optimal allocations to heterogeneous agents with an application to stimulus checks
 *Vegard Nygaard, Bent Sørensen and Fan Wang*